 \DpartnerA{P3}{\DDescription{Annoyed} It's ok.}

-This example illustrates well how \emph{Pushing Redundant Knowledge} can lead to frustration.
-We see multiple times how P3 interrupts P1 in an annoyed way.
-The example ends with an \emph{Intentional Conversational Defect} as P3 continues with their work while P1 is still explaining. \end{example}
+\emph{Pushing Redundant Knowledge} can lead to frustration.
+Multiple times do we see an annoyed P3 interrupting P1. \end{exmpl}

-One of our more senior interviewees, who has experience in taking up the \emph{Teacher} role, confirmed this anti-pattern directly: \Qby{I2}{QRzDKTAnnoy1}{I can go on and on, and of course that annoys people when they already know things and that has nothing to do with the topic.} Besides \emph{Pushing Redundant Knowledge} this quote also touches upon \emph{Pushing Unwanted Knowledge} which is discussed in the next section.
+One of our senior interviewees, who has experience in taking up the \emph{Teacher} role, confirmed this anti-pattern directly: \Qby{I5}{QRzDKTAnnoy1}{I can go on and on, and of course that annoys people when they already know things [or] that has nothing to do with the topic.} Besides \emph{Pushing Redundant Knowledge}, this quote also addresses \emph{Pushing Unwanted Knowledge}: